The VFW traces its roots back to 1899 when veterans of the Spanish-American War

 Nation Wide Volunteer Week.

-College students are the recipients of over $3,000,000 in annual contribution in scholarships and savings bonds.
+College students are the recipients of more than p $3,000,000 in annual scholarships and savings bonds.

 We encourage elevating the Department